 Each member of the admin team has full authority to enforce these rules to the extent they deem appropriate to any given situation.
 We may show discretionary grace but there remains an expectation of adherence to group rules.

-Our 2023 Reading Cycle begins January 2, 2023.
-Make sure you get your request in before the December 31 deadline and set a reminder to tune into the group each day beginning January 2.
+Our 2024 Reading Cycle begins January 1, 2024.
+Make sure you get your request in before the December 29 at 7:00 PM central deadline and set a reminder to tune into the group each day beginning January 1.

 Reading the whole Bible will change your life!